 Jack Webster from CompareMyMobile says that there's a lot that's currently unknown.
 "While there may well be good intentions to keep roaming free, this will depend on the charges levied by the countries users are travelling in and the cost they want to charge for using their infrastructure and it currently feels quite an unknown quantity.

 The UK Government has legislated to financially restrict roaming use as per the current EU directive (so with a £45 default cap).
 Once you reach £45, you will need to opt in to spend more.

-The Government will also "retain in UK law" the EU Roaming Regulation that ensures networks must help their customers avoid inadvertent roaming.
+The Government has also legislated to "retain in UK law" the EU Roaming Regulation that ensures networks must help their customers avoid inadvertent roaming.
 This will be a key problem in Northern Ireland where, obviously, it is easy to roam onto an Irish Republic network if you have roaming turned on.

 However, it can also be an issue in other areas - before roaming was standardised across the EU there were numerous stories about people inadvertently roaming onto French networks on the South coast of England, particularly in Kent.

 What do the UK networks say?

-Networks are understandably keeping things to a broad brush in terms of their comments on Brexit at the moment.
+Networks are still keeping things to a broad brush in terms of their comments on Brexit at the moment.
 We've listed comments from all the key UK networks below.
 Broadly-speaking though, there is a common theme, saying they currently have no plans to change what is on offer.

-Three goes the furthest of all the networks, saying that its users "will retain this great customer benefit regardless of Brexit negotiations".
+Three goes the furthest of all the networks, saying that its users "will retain this great customer benefit regardless of Brexit ".
 It's the only one to rule out the return of surcharges.